7 Questions You Should Ask When Reviewing Your Current Or Future Math Curriculum

 Common Core Practice Tests Grades 3 to 8

-Prepare for your state math test with these Grades 3 to 8 practice assessments for Common Core.
-6 multiple choice practice tests designed by our maths experts with detailed answers to support test preparation.
+Ensure your curriculum aligns with key standards with these Grades 3 to 8 practice assessments for Common Core.
+6 multiple choice practice tests with detailed answers to support test preparation.

-There are a variety of existing curriculum options available, such as math mastery, Eureka Math, or Dreambox.
-These curriculums are presented as a full package of sequencing and curriculum maps, resources and assessments, as well as support for professional development.
+If you’re going to use a ready-made curriculum, there are a variety of existing options available.
+For example, math mastery, Illustrative Mathematics, Eureka Math, or Dreambox.
+These are presented as a full package of sequencing and curriculum maps, resources and assessments and professional development.
+The IM curriculum, for example, provides educators with the tools and professional learning necessary to implement effective instruction.

-It is also common for school districts to author and implement their own curriculum to be used across their area.
-Where there is autonomy to decide on your curriculum, it might be that you embrace a full package or cherry pick from existing curricula to create a tailored offering.
+Where there is autonomy to decide on the curriculum, you might embrace a full package or cherry-pick from existing curricula to create a tailored offering.

-However, regardless of whether you opt for an off the shelf option or opt to develop your own hybrid, it is essential that you have a clear rationale for your choices.
+Whether you opt for an off-the-shelf option or your own hybrid, you must have a clear rationale.

 Questions to ask when reviewing your math curriculum

-1. How will you be developing mastery within your math curriculum?
+1. How will you develop mastery and conceptual understanding within your math curriculum?

-An indication that a concept has been mastered is where a child can use their knowledge in problem solving and apply complex reasoning.
-Influenced by East Asian approaches, a curriculum based on the principles of mastery have become extremely common, especially during the early stages at lower grades in elementary school.
+When a child can use their knowledge in problem solving and apply complex reasoning, this indicates they have mastered the concept.
+Influenced by East Asian approaches, a curriculum based on the principles of mastery have become extremely common, especially during the early stages in lower grades in elementary school.

 These principles include:

-However, this approach can often come into conflict with grade structure, common core math and time pressures of US schools, so it is crucial to consider how you can balance pace with mastery in your curriculum.
+However, this approach can often conflict with grade structure, common core math and time pressures.
+It is crucial to consider how you can balance pace with mastery in your curriculum:

-You should map out a timeline to indicate how long is expected to be spent on a unit of work while considering the key concepts your students need to grasp.
-You should also take into consideration if intervention or supplemental learning is required and how this can be done effectively.
+Map out a timeline to indicate how long to spend on a unit of work while considering the key concepts your students need to grasp.

-This will help to balance between pace and covering necessary content, while ensuring that mathematical concepts are explored in sufficient depth to ensure seamless transition from, for example, Algebra 1 to Algebra 2 or middle school to high school mathematics programs.
+This will help balance pace and covering necessary content while ensuring that you explore mathematical concepts in sufficient depth for a seamless transition from, for example, Algebra 1 to Algebra 2 or middle school to high school mathematics programs.

-2. Do you know the differences between the various curriculum models?
+2. Do you know the differences between curriculum models?

 Model | Description | Advantages | Disadvantages |